Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 State Rule: The tenant cannot withhold rent to enforce any portion of the lease during tenancy, including to repair items under the landlord’s responsibility (§ 35-9A-164).

-Notice to the Landlord: If a landlord refuses to repair the property during the tenancy, the tenant can issue a 14-day notice to quit.
-This informs the landlord of its non-compliance, which allows the tenant to move out if the repair is not completed during the 14 days (§ 35-9A-401(a)).
+Notice to the Landlord: If a landlord refuses to repair the property during the tenancy, the tenant issues a 14-day notice to quit, thus informing the landlord they will move out if there is no remedy during the 14 days (§ 35-9A-401(a)).

 Tenant Breaking a Lease (Early)

-Duty to Mitigate: If a tenant breaks a lease early, the landlord has a “duty to mitigate damages,” which means the tenant is only responsible for the loss of rent until a new tenant is found.
-If the landlord has other vacant units, they are obligated to market them all in a fair and equitable manner (§ 35-9A-105(a)).
+Duty to Mitigate: If a tenant breaks a lease early, the landlord has a “duty to mitigate damages,” which means the tenant is only responsible for the loss of rent specifically until the landlord finds a new tenant (§ 35-9A-105(a)).

-Active Military: If the tenant is an active servicemember and is reassigned, they can terminate the lease after giving written notice.
-The official termination date will be 30 days after the next rent payment date (50 U.S. Code § 3955).
+Active Military: If the tenant is an active servicemember under reassignment, they can terminate the lease after giving 30-day notice in writing after the next rent payment date (50 U.S. Code § 3955).

 Is an Oral Lease enforceable?

-Yes, a lease that is for a maximum period of 12 months is legal and enforceable.
-If the lease is for a longer period than 12 months, it must be in writing (§ 8-9-2(5)).
+Yes, a lease that is for a maximum period of 12 months is legal and enforceable; however, any longer period than 12 months must be in writing (§ 8-9-2(5)).

 Renewing a Lease